Karolina Gočeva: 2007–2014: Makedonsko Devojče 1, Kapka Pod Neboto and Makedonsko Devojče 2

 On 25 February 2014, Gočeva released the album Makedonsko Devojče 2 as a sequel to the 2008 record; both of them were known under the collective name Makedonsko Devojče due to their distinctive sound.
 Three singles were released from the album: "Čalgiska" as the lead single on 6 December 2013, "Dve liri (ne ni bilo pišano)" on 13 January 2014 and "Koj da mi zapee" in April 2015.
-As the first album of the project, Makedonsko Devojče 2 was equally successful and well-received by both the public and music critics who appreciated the combination of traditional folk music with pop elements.
+As the first album of the project, Makedonsko Devojče 2 was equally successful and well received by both the public and music critics who appreciated the combination of traditional folk music with pop elements.
 Songs from the project were composed and arranged by pianist Nikola Micevski and most lyrics were written by Valentin Skoleski and Vesna Malinova.

 The promotion of the album started at a concert broadcast by MRT with a performance of the song "Dve liri".
-As part of the promotional tour of the album in North Macedonia, the singer gave five subsequent performances at the Macedonian Opera and Ballet from 20 to 24 February 2014, a sold-out concert at the Boris Trajkovski Area; in total around 15.000 tickets were sold to her concerts.
+As part of the promotional tour of the album in Macedonia, the singer gave five subsequent performances at the Macedonian Opera and Ballet from 20 to 24 February 2014, a sold-out concert at the Boris Trajkovski Area; in total around 15.000 tickets were sold to her concerts.
 Other cities across the country where she performed as part of the album's promotion included Bitola, Ohrid and Prilep.
 A wider tour in promotion of the album took place in Serbia at the Ilija M. Kolarac Endowment in Belgrade and at the Carnegie Hall in New York together with Macedonian composer Duke Bojadziev.
 The following years after the release of the album were spent on wide promotion through live appearances and regional performances.
 Makedonsko Devojče 2 emerged as the best-selling album of 2014 in North Macedonia.
 Additionally, Gočeva broke the record for most held concerts that year with seven.
 In October 2016, English singer Joss Stone sang "Koj da mi zapee" together with Gočeva at a park in Skopje as part of a series of videos filmed during her visits to various countries as part of her Total World Tour.
 A professionally recorded video of the performance was published on the official YouTube accounts of both Stone and Gočeva on 18 October 2016.

+In 2017, Gočeva worked on a rework of the song "Fenix" (Phoenix) originally written by Montenegrin musician Momčilo Zeković for the album Džep sa tajnama (A Pocket of Secrets).
+The song was recorded in the studios Musicland in Podgorica and Momirovski in Skopje under the guidance of Aleksandar Saša Gajić and Dejan Momirovski.
+The arrangement was finalized by Gajić, while the mastering by James Cruz at Zeitgeist Sound Studios in New York in 2017.
+She further promoted it through a live performance in Podgorica.